nsubrahm/launcher/ec2.md

 ## Bastion host

 Launch a `t3a.nano` instance in `public` subnet to run commands on instances launched in `private` subnet.
+Copy the PEM file to this machine.

 1. Set-up environment variables for other machines.